LJX1024/GitHubTest/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index calll stage.
+Git tracks changes.